ROSEN-A/ROSEN-A-1/SVM/README.md

 - Return all elements that are within a given radius of the query point (range search)store the index on disk rather than in RAM.

+## Install
+- The recommended way to install Faiss is through Conda:

+> `$ conda install -c pytorch faiss-cpu`

+- The `faiss-gpu` package povides CUDA-enabled indices:

+> `$ conda install -c pytorch faiss-gpu`

+- Note that either package should be installed, but not both, as the latter is a superset of the former.